DinoZAR/Dinosaur-OS/README.md

 ### Linux

 1. Follow Window's instructions to the letter, except build scripts are in **build_linux**, and you would run **run-all**.
 Everything's named the same, which makes everything consistent and maintenance a breeze.

+## Current State of Project

+So far, the bootloader is still being developed.
+I'm currently writing documentation about it as well so that I don't forget what I am doing.
+Some code may potentially be borrowed from Pure64, which is a bootloader for BareMetalOS that sets up the CPU in pure 64-bit mode.

+Also, since I will also be designing my own filesystem called RAWR (Ridiculously Awesome Reader/Writer), that has to be developed before I can move on to installing the second-stage bootloader and kernel.